-- It’s open every day and it’s a popular place for joggers and walkers.
+- It’s open daily and it’s a popular place for joggers and walkers.
 Just go to the pond, ripple the water with your hand and feed them grass.

-5. Hugging Sloths at Chou Aï’s Sloth Rescue and Rehabilitation Center in Cayenne, French Guiana
+#5.
+Hugging Sloths at Chou Aï’s Sloth Rescue and Rehabilitation Center in Cayenne, French Guiana

 When huge hectares of tropical forest are destroyed with monstrous machines, most animals have time to get away.
-The sloth on the other hand is too slow and too often gets caught among falling trees and branches.
+The sloth, on the other hand, is too slow and too often gets caught among falling trees and branches.

-Whenever possible they return the sloths to nature, which often is in the grounds of the rocket space center.
+Whenever possible they return the sloths to nature, which often is on the grounds of the rocket space center.
 It owns a large number of hectares but only uses ten percent for its construction and leaves the rest to nature.
 It’s a well-protected area, so good for wildlife.

 She makes sure you hold the sloth correctly and takes it away if the long, sharp claws threaten to hurt you.
-Watching this creature is like watching a slow motion movie.
-They walk 400 meters in an hour and it would be interesting to set the stop watch just to see how long it takes them to turn their head.
+Watching this creature is like watching a slow-motion movie.
+They walk 400 meters in an hour and it would be interesting to set the stopwatch just to see how long it takes them to turn their head.